AdaptApplications/AdaptApplications.github.io/docs/user_console/user_management/index.md

 ## Getting Started

-You can create modify and update users in adapt adapts if you have admin persissions.
+You can create, modify and update users in adapt adapts if you have admin persissions.

-use the following to understand more.
+Use the following to understand more.